WesleyAC/blog/_posts/2020-04-29-rust-parsing.md

 # What I want in the future

-I'd love to see a crate that combines the usability of LALRPOP's format with the expressivity of PEG parsers, for when I want to quickly hack together a prototype of something involving a parser, or for cases where optimization is not as important.
+I'd love to see a crate that combines the usability of LALRPOP's format with the expressivity of PEG parsers, for when I want to quickly hack together a prototype of something involving a parser, or for cases where optimization is not as important.[^3]

 I'd also love to see nom get better error handling support and docs, as well as more combinators in its library.